5 Ways to Study with a Matrix Chart

 The video will describe five different ways to use a matrix chart for studying purposes.

-In our first video, we showed you how to create a matrix chart, which helps you summarize and integrate related information in one place.
+In our first video, we demonstrated how to create a matrix chart, which helps you summarize and integrate related information in one place.

-Now we’re going to show you 5 different ways you can use your matrix chart to study.
+Now we’re going to demonstrate 5 different ways you can use your matrix chart to study.

-#1 Summarize.
-When you summarize in your chart, you’re already reviewing your course material and making decisions about what is most important to remember.
+Number 1 Summarize: When you summarize your notes in your chart, you’re already reviewing your course material and making decisions about what is most important to remember.

-#2 Recall.
-Read your matrix chart and try to recall more detailed information from your notes or textbook.
+Number 2 Recall: Use your matrix chart to help you recall more detailed information from your notes or textbook.

-#4 Compare and Contrast.
-You can also use your matrix chart to compare and contrast relationships between concepts.
+Number 4 Compare and Contrast: You can also use your matrix chart to compare and contrast relationships between concepts.

-#5 Test yourself.
-You can test your knowledge by reordering or regrouping the information on your chart.
+Number 5 Test Yourself: You can test your knowledge by reordering or regrouping the information on your chart.